idgm5/idgm5/README.md

 ## Latest Projects 🔭
 * [Vespa Bikes](https://github.com/idgm5/appointment)
    - A catalogue for Vespa Bikes.
 Users can create a username to register appointments and select a bike model from the list to test drive.
-Built with React/Redux for the front-end and Ruby on Rails for the backend
+Built with React/Redux for the front-end and Ruby on Rails for the backend.
       - React/Redux
       - Ruby on Rails
 * [2700ETH Homepage](https://github.com/idgm5/2700eth-page)